-1. Continue the integration of the EIT KIC model into Horizon Europe and EIT legal and operational framework, and to central Commission business process governance and IT systems.
-This includes upstreaming the assessment and control into KICs internal processes, upgrading EIT-KIC collaboration towards co-creation and regular lessons learnt exercise, and preparing for IT platforms change to adequately support the new grant management model
+Seamlessly integrate the EIT KIC model into Horizon Europe and EIT legal and operational framework, and to central Commission business process governance and IT systems.
+This includes upstreaming the assessment and control into KICs internal processes, upgrading EIT-KIC collaboration towards co-creation and regular lessons learnt exercise, and preparing for IT platforms change to adequately support the new grant management model characterized by

-- characterized by performance-based funding, focused on KICs' internal control systems.
-The full transition to HE systems is expected to take effect from the 2023 grant cycle.
+- performance-based funding, focused on KICs' internal control systems.
 The change is expected to result in increased grant management efficiency. - 2.
 Efficiently manage eight KICs' partnership changes, i.e. entry and exit of KIC partners including legal and other validation of conditions to receiving EIT grant. - 3.
 Provide strategic guidance to KICs, in particular by aligning KIC Strategic Agendas with the EIT's Strategic Innovation Agenda.
 In addition, continuous review of KICs' financial sustainability strategies and their implementation. - 4.
-Allocation of grants for 2022, combined with the extension of Grant Agreements 2021, by moving to a 2021-22 two-years agreement.
-Efficiently prepare and manage the programming and multi-annual grant allocation to KICs for a period starting in 2023.
+Efficiently prepare and manage the programming and multi-annual grant allocation to KICs for a period starting in 2022.
 Further develop and streamline the funding allocation mechanisms for cross-KIC collaboration and EIT RIS implementation. - 5.
-Once the EIT legal framework is published, timely contract and amend the Partnership Agreements (PAs) and Grant Agreements (GAs) and: - a.
+Timely contract and amend the Partnership Agreements (PAs) and Grant Agreements (GAs) and: - a.
 Complete in time the signature of agreements with eight KICs and subsequently make pre-financing payments. - b.
 Complete in time the assessment and signature of the GA 2021 amendments of eight KICs. - 6.
 Efficiently assess the KICs' annual reports from performance and financial (cost) perspective, and execute earlier payment of the 2020 final grant balance (retaining the Guarantee Fund only for final payment of the balance), while reaching a high level of assurance demonstrated by decreasing financial error rates.
 Ensuring that service providers for Certificates on Financial Statements (CFS) in relation to the 2021 grant are contracted in the framework of KIC shared services. - 7.
 Complete ex-post audits in order to recover any grant unduly paid and therefore close the 2019 grant cycle.
 Launch the ex-post audits in relation to the 2020 grants. - 8.
-Maintain IT systems (Duna) supporting grant management and continue transition to Commission sytems (eGrants).
-Further improve BI capacity of currently available Power BI tool as well as proceed with integration into Commission Data & Results system (CORDA) which should take effect from 2023 grant cycle.
+Maintain IT systems supporting grant management and transition to Commission sytems (eGrants) pending the outcome of the integration analysis.
+Further improve BI capacity of currently available Power BI tool as well as fully integrate into Commission Data & Results system (CORDA).

 Actions Indicator Target Main outputs Improving the grant management framework through transition to Horizon Europe as well as continuous support, guidance and control of KICs Successful transition to Horizon Europe minimising operational disruptions and ensuring compliance.
-Full application of Horizon Europe rules by the end of 2022.
-Transition roadmap implemented in close coordination with EC, including business processes, strategies, guidance and templates: • Legal review: PA and Model GA adopted; • Programming & Call Planning, including
+Full application of Horizon Europe rules by the end of 2021.
+Transition roadmap implemented in close coordination with EC, including business processes, strategies, guidance and templates: • Legal review: PA and Model GA adopted; • Programming & Call Planning, including multiannual grants

-Actions Indicator Target Main outputs Continuous guidance provided to KICs to facilitate their transition to Horizon Europe multiannual grants Proposals Submission and Evaluation Grant Preparation & Amendments Monitoring & Reporting Data & Results (CORDA/BI system) Experts management Participant Validation Financial circuits Mandates and MOUs/SLA Access rights management EIT staff appointed to Steering Committees and Key User Groups New simplified cost options adopted Regular meetings of the Task Force Simplification (at least 4 per year) Explanatory and concept notes Timely issuance of internal and KIC guidance documents, including replies to KIC queries Formal adoption of new principles and internal strategies New KIC financing, monitoring and reporting principles 2021-2027 Formal guidance documents issued to KICs New control strategy 2021-2027
+Actions Indicator Target Main outputs Continuous guidance provided to KICs to facilitate their transition to Horizon Europe Proposals Submission and Evaluation Grant Preparation &amp; Amendments Monitoring &amp; Reporting Data &amp; Results (CORDA/BI system) Experts management Participant Validation Financial circuits Mandates and MOUs/SLA Access rights management EIT staff appointed to Steering Committees and Key User Groups New simplified cost options adopted Regular meetings of the Task Force Simplification (at least 4 per year) Explanatory and concept notes Timely issuance of internal and KIC guidance documents, including replies to KIC queries Formal adoption of new principles and internal strategies New KIC financing, monitoring and reporting principles 2021-2027 Formal guidance documents issued to KICs and all KIC queries New control strategy 2021-2027 KIC BP and Cross-KIC